cbuchner1/ccminer/README.txt

 >>> Additional Notes <<<

-This code should be running on nVidia GPUs ranging from compute capability 3.0 up to compute capability 3.5.
+This code should be running on nVidia GPUs ranging from compute capability 3.0 up to compute capability 5.2.
 Support for Compute 2.0 has been dropped so we can more efficiently implement new algorithms using the latest hardware features.

 >>> RELEASE HISTORY <<<

+  Jan.
+2015  v1.5.2
                   Intelligent duplicate shares check feature (enabled if needed)
+                  api: Fan RPM (windows), Cuda threads count, linux kernel ver.
+                  More X11 optimisations from sp and KlausT SM 3.0 enhancements

   Dec.
 16th 2014  v1.5.1
                   Add lyra2RE algo for Vertcoin based on djm34/vtc code